SatoriCyber/satori-audit-export-to-gcp-cloud-sql/README.md

 - Connect to PostgresDB and create a temp table
 - Connect to the Satori Rest API and retrieve audit data
 - Load that data into the temp table
-- copy from the temp table to the final destination table
+- Copy from the temp table to the final destination table
-- drop the temp table
+- Drop the temp table

 Satori audit data contains a unique key "flow_id".
 We are leveraging this to support referential integrity.
 Duplicate audit entries will never be created in the final table.
 The temp table step ensures this using a postgres 'on conflict' statement.